More Books Like Diary of a Wimpy Kid

-Look and Pham have a winning combination.
+Look and Pham has a winning combination.
 Fans of Diary of a Wimpy Kid can have another beginning chapter book series to dig into!
 Hooray for that!

 p.s.
 I haven’t read the Ruby Lu series but I suspect to find an Asian Junie B. Jones and I’m excited to read it!